AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/dev-guide-introduction.md

 ## Access to OCS

-You must acquire an OCS account before interacting with the OCS.
+You must acquire an account before interacting with OCS.
 Go to the [OCS page on OSIsoft website](https://www.osisoft.com/pi-system/pi-cloud/osisoft-cloud-services), click [Contact Us](https://www.osisoft.com/contact) and request an OCS account.